Our School’s History

 6 March 1986

 “Presentation of the Dolphin Award Trophy at the school.
 Officials from the ESSA, The Dolphin Trophy, Coca Cola (sponsors), W.C.C., local press and radio were all present.
 Colin Gordon and Colin Calderwood from Swindon Town FC presented the trophy.
 We all then went to the Link Centre and had a swim followed by lunch.
 Extremely successful day.
-The children enjoyed themselves and were able to demonstrate their musical prowess in the morning by singing “Learn to Swim” – a song composed by the children and Mrs Metcalfe [music teacher] especially for the occasion.”
-Teacher Mrs Hooke was credited with enabling the children to reach such a high standard.
+The children enjoyed themselves and were able to demonstrate their musical prowess in the morning by singing “Learn to Swim” – a song composed by the children and Mrs M [music teacher] especially for the occasion.”
+Teacher Mrs H was credited with enabling the children to reach such a high standard.

 12 February 1988